 All activities at the Museum and the NRHC require the presence of security personnel.
 No substitutions may be made for security staff, nor may staff members volunteer their services to serve in a security role (see OP 76.03, Texas Tech Police).

-Vehicular traffic on the grounds of the Museum or the NRHC, other than on surfaced, public- access streets, is limited to sanctioned university activities unless otherwise approved by the directors.
+Vehicular traffic on the grounds of the Museum or the NRHC, other than on surfaced, public-access streets, is limited to sanctioned university activities unless otherwise approved by the directors.
 Public parking is permitted in designated lots.
-University parking stickers must be displayed on staff, faculty, and student vehicles (see OP 78.
-01, Traffic and Parking Rules and Regulations and OP 61.
-18, Traffic and Parking Control Devices).
-Alcoholic beverages are not permitted in or on the grounds of the Museum or the NRHC, except as catered by Texas Tech University Hospitality Services, without special written permission from the Office of the President or the Office of the Chancellor.
-Requests for permission must be submitted to the Director of the Museum or the NRHC and will be forwarded for approval.
+Faculty, staff, and students must register their vehicles and obtain an ePermit from Transportation & Parking Services (see OP 78.01, Traffic and Parking Rules and Regulations and OP 61.18, Traffic and Parking Control Devices).
 Smoking and the other uses of tobacco products are not permitted in the Museum buildings, on the grounds of the NRHC, or within the fence of the Goodman Cotton Gin (see OP 60.15, Smoke-free and Tobacco-free Environment).